 These æbleskiver are a delight.
 Crispy on the outside, fluffy on the inside.

-Even though they were made with sourdough starter, there’s not a trace of sourness in them.
+Even though they were made using sourdough starter, there’s no sourness in them.

 They are absolutely perfect paired with a black currant or raspberry jam and a little bit of confectioner’s sugar.

 This is my recipe for sourdough æbleskiver.
 I hope you will try to make them because they are utterly delicious.